Croatia–Kosovo relations: Diaspora

 Kosovo is home to a community of around 300 ethnic Croats concentrated in the villages of Janjevo (Janjevci), Letnica, Šašare, Vrnavokolo and Vrnez.
 Their ancestors, Croat merchants and miners from Dubrovnik and Bosnia and Herzegovina, settled in the area rich in silver and lead mines in the 14th century.
 The number of Albanians in Croatia is much larger.
 According to 2011 census, 17,513 Albanians live in Croatia, mostly from Kosovo and Macedonia.
+Croatian and Albanian communities in both countries have fostered strong cultural and social ties, contributing to mutual understanding and strengthening the relationship between Kosovo and Croatia.